12 Fiction Books About Aging and End of Life

 Author: Kent Haruf

-Another story from Haruf set in Holt, Colorado, this one brings Addie Moore and her neighbor Louis Waters together.
-Both widowed with grown children far away, they find companionship and understanding of the lives they’ve lived and the futures they still want to have.
+This poignant story from Haruf set in Holt, Colorado, brings Addie Moore and her neighbor Louis Waters together.
+Both widowed with grown children far away, they find companionship and understanding of their lives and the futures they still want to have.

 A Man Called Ove